victoriacheng15/victoriacheng15.vercel.app/src/content/post/data-structure-hash-tables.md

 ## Recap

-A hash table maps keys to values, allowing fast data retrieval with average operations in O(1) time.
+A hash table maps keys to values, *allowing fast data retrieval with average operations in O(1) time*.
 It uses a hash function to convert keys into array indices.
 If collisions occur (two keys map to the same index), techniques like chaining (linked lists) or open addressing (finding another slot) are used.
 Hash tables are speedy, flexible, and efficient, making them ideal for databases, caches, symbol tables, and sets.

 ## Resources